SpringTree/coding-guidelines/README.md

 npx @springtree/coding --gitflow
 ```

-NOTE: Be sure to initialise your repo with git flow first and push master/develop branches.
+NOTE: Be sure to initialise your repo with git flow first and perform the initial push of master and develop branches.
-The branch enforcement will dissallow direct pushing to those branches.

 ## Git commit log format